ding05/cnn_ae_brain_tumor_segmentation/README.md

-# Convolutional Neural Network for Brain Tumor Segmentation
+# Convolutional Autoencoder for Brain Tumor Segmentation

 The notebook applies segementation to the brain tumor dataset.